csci-185/spring2023/pages/_activities/quiz01.md

 1. [Link from your homepage](#part4)
 {:.compact}

-Some tips:
+> ### Guidelines
-* Read the instructions that are outlined under each section very carefully.
+> * You may not move or rename any of the files.
-* Complete as many tasks as you can by the end of the quiz.
+> * Read the instructions that are outlined under each section very carefully.
-* If it doesn't look exactly like the screenshot, don't stress -- partial credit is given!
+> * Complete as many tasks as you can by the end of the quiz.
-* Just do your best.
+> * If it doesn't look exactly like the screenshot, don't stress -- partial credit is given!
-{:.compact}
+> * Just do your best.

-<a href="/spring2023/course-files/quizzes/quiz01.zip" class="nu-button">Quiz 1 Starter Files <i class="fas fa-download"></i></a>
+> {:.compact}

 {:#part1}